ttamg/tradingview-selenium-data/README.md

 - It allows you to work together with others that use TradingView or Pinescript for building out potential strategies and indicators

-> **Warning** - Scraping data this way does not seem to be against [TradingView's current use policy](https://www.tradingview.com/policies/) but that might change.
+> _WARNING_ - Scraping data this way does not seem to be against [TradingView's current use policy](https://www.tradingview.com/policies/) but that might change.
 So check the use policy.
 And in any event, excessive scraping of any data is not the polite thing to do so keep this to the minimum and do so sparingly.

 ## Getting started